 The Holden Arboretum is an outdoor living museum on 3,600 acres that promotes the beauty and importance of trees and other woody plants.
 The grounds feature over 20 miles of trails that lead you through cultivated gardens and native forests.
 The Arboretum also features the Murch Canopy Walk, an elevated walkway 65 feet above the forest floor, and the Kalberer Family Emergent Tower, a wooden tower that rises 120 feet above the forest floor for breathtaking views of the surrounding landscape.

 Join us for our popular garden concert series and enjoy the music of great local bands surrounded by the beauty of the Arboretum.
-Our June 27 concert will feature the fingerstyle guitar music of Brian Henke.
+Our July 25 concert will feature the music of Chardon Polka Band.

 Applications are now being accepted for the Ohio Certified Volunteer Naturalist program, which will be held at the Arboretum this September and October.